lb3361/gigatron-lcc/README.md

 For instance, one could add more Gigatron SYS stubs into `gigatron/libc/gigatron.s`, one could provide a graphic and sprite library, etc.

-The compiler could also be improved
+The compiler could also be improved but with diminishing returns.

-* Although the code generator uses vAC quite well within a tree, it cannot use vAC at all to pass data from one tree to the next.
-This was improved by adding a `preralloc` callback in the lcc code generator, but the current code does not know which instructions preserve vAC and is therefore very conservative.
-There are multiple ways to address this.
-One is to write a python peephole optimizer that runs as a separable pass.
-The correct way would be to make the lburg code selection aware of the input state of the registers.
-This is much harder.

-* One could rewrite the compiler driver `glcc` to be self-contained instead of delegating much work to the historical lcc driver `lcc`.
-That would make option processing simpler to understand.
+A way to begin could be, for instance, to rewrite the python compiler driver `glcc` to be self-contained.
+The current version delegates a lot of work to the historical lcc driver `lcc` which then calls the python assembler and linker.
+Cleaning this up would make option processing simpler to understand.
 This is harder than it seems.

 ### 1.3.
 Caveats and other details